nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

       Expected: The task list should show no tasks displayed, with a message saying "0 tasks listed"

-### Finding a task
+### Finding a module
-4. Finding a module in the module list
+1. Finding a module in the module list
     1. Prerequisite: The modules with module code as "CS2030s", "CS2040S", "CS3333" are inside the module list.
     2. Test case: `m find cs`<br>
        Expected: The module list should display the 3 modules with module code of "CS2030s", "CS2040S", "CS3333",with a message saying "3 modules listed"